Jeff likes to publish incredible food recipes with clear, simple instructions to help even novice chefs impress their loved ones.

 - The Filling: Mix the crystalized peel, orange zest and the cherries and put it to the side ready for later.

 - The Pastry: Sift the flour into a bowl, and crumb the butter into it by gently rubbing it in until it looks mixed but with a similar look to crumble.
 Stir in the semolina and sugar, then mix the eggs with the milk and stir it into the mix, until the mix is smooth and all bound together nicely.

-- Roll the pastry out onto a surface pre-floured to ensure it doesn't stick and form it into a 13 x 8inch approx rectangle, then spread the marmalade up to 1.5inch of the the long sides, but all the way up to the shorter sides.
+- Roll the pastry out onto a surface pre-floured to ensure it doesn't stick and form it into a 13 x 8-inch approximate rectangle, then spread the marmalade up to 1.5 inches along the long sides, but all the way up to the shorter sides.
 Sprinkle the rest of the filling over that you put to the side in step 1.

 - Take one of the longer sides roll the pastry like a swiss roll, the make it into a ring by twisting the ends together and seal it together.
 Put the finished ring onto a pre-greased baking paper sheet, and slit the ring just around the outer edge, in 1-inch intervals.